OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-06.md

 ## Proverbs 6:1

-My son, if you have become a guarantor for your neighbour,
-Have given a handshake for a stranger,
+My son, if you have become a guarantor for your neighbour, or have given a handshake for a stranger,

 ## Proverbs 6:2

-You have been ensnared by the words of your mouth,
+you have been ensnared by the words of your mouth, caught by what you have spoken.
-Have been caught by the words of your mouth.

 ## Proverbs 6:3

-Do this then, my son, and save yourself:
-Since you have come into the hand of your neighbour,
+So do this, my son, to save yourself, since you have fallen into your neighbour's hands:

-> Go, humble yourself, and plead with your neighbour.
+> Go, humble yourself, and be urgent with your neighbour to free yourself.

 ## Proverbs 6:4

-Do not give sleep to your eyes
-Or slumber to your eyelids;
+Do not allow sleep to your eyes, nor slumber to your eyelids;

 ## Proverbs 6:5

-Save yourself like a gazelle from the hunter’s hand,
+Save yourself like a gazelle from the hunter's hand,

-> And like a bird from the hand of the fowler.
+> and like a bird from the snare of the fowler.

 ---

 ## Proverbs 6:6

-Go to the ant, you lazy one,
-Observe its ways and be wise,
+Go to the ant, you lazy one; observe its ways and be wise!

 ## Proverbs 6:7

-Which, having no chief, officer, or ruler,
+It has no chief, officer, or ruler,

 ## Proverbs 6:8

-Prepares its food in the summer
-And gathers its provision in the harvest.
+yet it prepares its food in the summer and gathers its provision at harvest.

 ## Proverbs 6:9

-How long will you lie down, you lazy one?
+How long will you lie there, you lazy one?
 When will you arise from your sleep?

 ## Proverbs 6:10

-“A little sleep, a little slumber,
+A little sleep, a little slumber,

-> A little folding of the hands to rest”—
+> a little folding of the hands to rest—

 ## Proverbs 6:11

-Then your poverty will come in like a drifter,
-And your need like an armed man.
+and poverty will come upon you like a drifter, and scarcity like an armed man.

 ---

 ## Proverbs 6:12

-A worthless person, a wicked man,
-Is one who walks with a perverse mouth,
+A worthless and wicked person, who walks with a corrupt mouth,

 ## Proverbs 6:13

-Who winks with his eyes, signals with his feet,
+who winks with his eyes, signals with his feet, and points with his fingers,
-Points with his fingers;

 ## Proverbs 6:14

-Who with perversity in his heart continually devises evil,
+who plots evil with deceit in his heart—

-> Who spreads strife.
+> he continually spreads strife.

 ## Proverbs 6:15

-Therefore his disaster will come suddenly;
-Instantly he will be broken and there will be no healing.
+Therefore disaster will overtake him suddenly; instantly he will be broken without remedy.

 ---

 ## Proverbs 6:16

-There are six things that the Lord hates,
-Yes, seven that are an abomination to Him:
+There are six things the Lord hates, seven that are an abomination to Him:

 ## Proverbs 6:17

-> Haughty eyes, a lying tongue,
+> haughty eyes, a lying tongue,
-> And hands that shed innocent blood,
+> and hands that shed innocent blood,

 ## Proverbs 6:18

-> A heart that devises wicked plans,
+> a heart that devises wicked schemes,
-> Feet that run rapidly to evil,
+> feet that are quick to rush into evil,

 ## Proverbs 6:19

-> A false witness who declares lies,
+> a false witness who pours out lies,
-> And one who spreads strife among brothers.
+> and one who spreads strife among brothers.

 ---

 ## Proverbs 6:20

-My son, comply with the commandment of your father,
-And do not ignore the teaching of your mother;
+My son, keep your father's commandment, and do not forsake your mother's teaching.

 ## Proverbs 6:21

-Bind them continually on your heart;
-Tie them around your neck.
+Bind them continually on your heart; fasten them around your neck.

 ## Proverbs 6:22

-When you walk, they will guide you;
-When you sleep, they will watch over you;
+When you walk, they will guide you; when you sleep, they will watch over you;

-> And when you awake, they will speak to you.
+> and when you awake, they will speak to you.

 ## Proverbs 6:23

-For the commandment is a lamp and the teaching is light;
-And rebukes for discipline are the way of life
+For the commandment is a lamp, the teaching is a light, and corrections for discipline are the way to life,

 ## Proverbs 6:24

-To keep you from the evil woman,
-From the smooth tongue of the foreign woman.
+to keep you from the evil woman, from the smooth tongue of the wayward woman.

 ## Proverbs 6:25

-Do not desire her beauty in your heart,
-And do not let her capture you with her eyelids.
+Do not desire her beauty in your heart, nor let her captivate you with her eyes.

 ---

 ## Proverbs 6:26

-For by a prostitute one is reduced to a loaf of bread,
-And the adulteress hunts for a precious life.
+For a prostitute can be had for a loaf of bread, but an adulteress hunts for a precious life.

 ## Proverbs 6:27

-Can anyone take fire in his lap
-And his clothes not be burned?
+Can a man take fire into his lap without his clothes being burned?

 ## Proverbs 6:28

-Or can anyone walk on hot coals
-And his feet not be scorched?
+Or can one walk on hot coals without his feet being scorched?

 ## Proverbs 6:29

-So is the one who goes in to his neighbour’s wife;
-Whoever touches her will not go unpunished.
+So is the one who goes in to his neighbour's wife; whoever touches her will not go unpunished.

 ---

 ## Proverbs 6:30

-People do not despise a thief if he steals
-To satisfy himself when he is hungry;
+People do not despise a thief if he steals to satisfy his hunger when he is starving;

 ## Proverbs 6:31

-But when he is found, he must repay sevenfold;
-He must give all the substance of his house.
+yet if he is caught, he must repay sevenfold, even if it costs him all the wealth of his house.

 ## Proverbs 6:32

-One who commits adultery with a woman is lacking sense;
-He who does it destroys his own soul.
+But one who commits adultery with a woman lacks sense; he who does so destroys himself.

 ## Proverbs 6:33

-He will suffer wounds and disgrace,
-And his shame will not be wiped away.
+He will face wounds and disgrace, and his shame will never be wiped away.

 ---

 ## Proverbs 6:34

-For jealousy enrages a man,
-And he will not spare on the day of vengeance.
+For jealousy enrages a man, and he will show no mercy on the day of vengeance.

 ## Proverbs 6:35

-He will not accept any compensation,
+He will not accept any compensation; he will refuse a bribe, however great it is.
-Nor be willing, even if you give a large gift.